ibm-cloud-docs/secrets-manager/engine-iam.md

 {: #get-iam-engine-value-api}
 {: api}

 You can retrieve an engine's configuration by using the {{site.data.keyword.secrets-manager_short}} API.
 In the following example request, replace the engine configuration name with your configuration's name.
+Retreiving a configuration is valid only when configuring the IAM credentials engine with an API key.

 ```sh
 curl -X GET --location --header "Authorization: Bearer {iam_token}" \